Lab answer key: Using Windows Admin Center in hybrid scenarios

 Note: If you get NET::ERR_CERT_DATE_INVALID error, select Advanced on the Edge browser page, at the bottom of page select Continue to sea-adm1-contoso.com (unsafe).

-5. If prompted, in the Windows Security dialog box, enter the following credentials, and then select OK:
+12. If prompted, in the Windows Security dialog box, enter the credentials provided by the instructor, and then select OK.

 Note: Depending on the screen resolution, you might need to select the ellipsis icon if the Actions menu is not available.